Zerro97/khuibeom.com/content/blog/javascript-fundamentals-what-is-javascript.md

 One final thing to note about WebAssembly is that it supports wide range of programming languages.

 If you remember from earlier in this section, Emscripten compiler is used to compile C/C++, not only to asm.js but also to WebAssembly.
 Originally, Emscripten compiler was used to compile Rust as well.
-Recently though, LLVM (low level virtual machine), which is compiler as well as toolkit for building other compilers, is used to compile Rust into WebAssembly.
+Recently though, LLVM (low level virtual machine), which is a toolkit for building other compilers, is used to compile Rust into WebAssembly.
 If you come from .NET background, blazor, framework for building client side web app, is used to compile C# into WebAssembly.
 Other than that, there are still many other compilers that supports compiling languages such as Python, Go, Swift, Javascript and more.

 ## Conclusion
 I summarized quite a bit of information from different articles and books.
 If the information presented here does not click and you want to gain better context to what I just wrote, try reading [You don't know js](https://github.com/getify/You-Dont-Know-JS)!
 It definitely gives more background information than my summarized version.